Aria (ARIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aria Historical Price

-According to the latest data gathered on Aria live price page, the current price of Aria is 0.00182454USD.
-The circulating supply of Aria(ARIA) is 899.72M ARIA , giving it a market capitalization of $1.63M.
+According to the latest data gathered on Aria live price page, the current price of Aria is 0.00163014USD.
+The circulating supply of Aria(ARIA) is 899.72M ARIA , giving it a market capitalization of $1.47M.

 The Aria Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ARIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.